Lehigh Valley Zoo: History

-Construction on the children's zoo within the park began in 1974.
-When it opened, the zoo included petting and feeding exhibits as well as exotic animals from Africa, Asia, and Australia.
+Construction on the children's zoo in the park began in 1974.
+When it opened, the zoo included petting and feeding exhibits and exotic animals from Africa, Asia, and Australia.

-In 2004, since the original purpose of saving native species had been accomplished, the county opened the entire preserve to the public.
+In 2004, with the original purpose of saving native species accomplished, the county opened the entire preserve to the public.
 At the same time, the Lehigh Valley Zoological Society took over management of the zoo within the park.

 Conservation

 In 2009, the zoo was participating in three Species Survival Plans (SSP): African penguin, mongoose lemur, and scimitar-horned oryx.